Tested: Is Squarespace Good For SEO in 2024?

 Robots.txt file

-Control in Squarespace: no
+Control in Squarespace: not really

 A robots.txt file allows you to stop search engine bots from accessing certain areas of your site.